Travel Insurance - Glossary of Terms

 Trip Duration

 • For Annual Multi Trip Cover - the maximum trip duration of up to 62 days for Orange and Silver cover and 92 days for Black cover.
-Trips within the UK are covered when you have prebooked accommodation for a minimum of 2 nights.
+Trips within the UK are covered when you have prebooked accommodation for a minimum of 2 consecutive nights.

 • For Single Trip cover - the trip duration shown on your travel insurance certificate and schedule.